Eigenmodes of a Cylindrical Cavity

 where $k=\omega\sqrt{\mu\varepsilon}$, $\eta=\sqrt{\mu/\varepsilon}$, and $\beta=l\pi/d$.

-The initial Gmsh mesh for this problem, from mesh/cavity.msh, is shown below.
+The initial Gmsh mesh for this problem, from mesh/cavity_prism.msh, is shown below.
 We use quadratic triangular prism elements.
+There are also two other included mesh files, mesh/cavity_tet.msh and mesh/cavity_hex.msh, which use curved tetrahedral and hexahedral elements, respectively.

 There are two configuration files for this problem, cavity_pec.json and cavity_impedance.json.